Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - No. The Death Throes replacement plugin used here is stable.

 - **Reflections - Why are landscape reflections visible in windows despite there being a building or object behind me?**
-  - This is intentional and prevents significant performance loss.
+  - This is intentional to prevent significant performance degradation.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
 Re-run the Uranium Fever Wabbajack Installer to correct the error.
 This will **NOT** reinstall the entire list.